Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Combat-Rules/Special-Attacks-and-Effects/Conditions/Fear.md

 ## Fear

-Fear dazes you and prevents you from using the escalation die.
+Fear dazes you and prevents you from using the [[Compendium/13A/Combat-Rules/Combat-Sequence/Escalation-Die|escalation die]].